tobealive/docs/docs.md

 C headers named `atomic.h` that are part of the V compiler infrastructure.

 There are dedicated wrappers for all unsigned integer types and for pointers.
-(`byte` is not fully supported on Windows) &ndash; the function names include the type name as suffix. e.g. `C.atomic_load_ptr()` or `C.atomic_fetch_add_u64()`.
+(`byte` is not fully supported on Windows) – the function names include the type name as suffix. e.g. `C.atomic_load_ptr()` or `C.atomic_fetch_add_u64()`.

 To use these functions the C header for the used OS has to be included and the functions